farfamahar/farfamahar.github.io/src/content/blog/Focusing on TO:RI Development.md

 heroImage: ''
 ---

-In November, I received a $5000 grant from [Game Devs of Color Expo](https://www.gamedevsofcolor.org/) to help with the development of this project.
-Since then I've wrapped up two other projects, [The Light of Our Yearning](https://bsky.app/profile/farfama.bsky.social/post/3lfunvztz2c2i) and [ocean::ephemera](https://infinitetears.itch.io/oceanephemera).
+In November, I received a $5000 grant from [Game Devs of Color Expo](https://www.gamedevsofcolor.org/) to help with the development of my first commercial and large scale project, TO:RI.
+Since then I've wrapped up two other smaller projects, [The Light of Our Yearning](https://bsky.app/profile/farfama.bsky.social/post/3lfunvztz2c2i) and [ocean::ephemera](https://infinitetears.itch.io/oceanephemera).
 I've also been travelling to visit family overseas which was a much needed break from thinking about anything game development related.
 It's been a bit of a hectic last few months but things are starting to calm down a bit and I can focus my energy on TO:RI.

 <br>